-Montana is working with the Matching Grant Employment and Training Program, administered by IRC and the Montana Refugee Support Services Employment and Training Program administered by MT DPHHS Refugee Support Services (RSS) Contractors.
-SNAP recipients will be exempt from work registration if verified to be participating in the Matching Grant Employment and Training Program, administered by IRC or the Montana Refugee Employment and Training Program administered by MT DPHHS (RSS) Contractors.
+Montana is working with the Matching Grant Employment and Training Program, administered by International Rescue Committee (IRC) and the Montana Refugee Support Services Employment and Training Program administered by MT DPHHS Refugee Support Services (RSS) Contractors: Maximus and its subcontractors, International Rescue Committee (IRC) in Missoula, and Lutheran Family Services Rocky Mountains (LFSRM) in Billings.
+SNAP recipients will be exempt from work registration if verified to be participating in the Matching Grant Employment and Training Program.